danielmarreirosdeoliveira/clj-protos/fullstack-clj/README.md

 # fullstack-clj

-Proof of concept for a fullstack `Clojure`/`ClojureScript` (`reagent`) application with JWT-authentication.
+Proof of concept for a fullstack `Clojure(Script)`, `reagent`-based application

-Code can be shared between API and UI, the delopment conveniently done with hot-code-reloading (via `ring-server` and `figwheel-main`).
-The test suites include tests against a running Jetty with full authentication/authorization.

-## Other features
+- JWT-authentication with `buddy-auth`
 - The browser's back button works as expected with the help of `secretary` and `accountant`.
+- `cljc`-code can be shared between API and UI.
+- Hot-code reloading via `figwheel-main` and `lein-ring`
+- The test suites include tests against a running `Jetty` with full authentication/authorization.
+- Data-driven design

 ## Design